dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

 Cancer progression and metastasis involve a complex interplay between heterogeneous cancer cells and the tumor microenvironment (TME).
 Recent research into cancer therapeutic options, including immune-checkpoint inhibitors and novel targeted agents, has emphasized the prognostic and pathophysiological roles of the TME.
 Multiplexed imaging data is providing dramatic opportunities to understand the TME, but there is an acute need for better analysis tools.
 Here, we provide a pipeline for multiplexed imaging quality control and processing.
 It contains three core steps:

-1. Preprocess raw images to remove undesired noise (introduced by technical sources) while retaining biological signal
+1. Preprocess raw images to remove undesired noise (introduced by technical sources) while retaining biological signal.
 2. Perform segmentation to draw boundaries around individual cells, making it possible to discern morphology and to determine which features, such as detected RNA or protein, belong to each cell.
 3. Extract cellular features from images via segmentation and assign cell types to each cell.